Cocommutative Com-PreLie bialgebras: Examples on

 We shall prove the following result:

 \begin{theo} The following objects are Zinbiel-PreLie algebras: \begin{enumerate} \item Let $N\geq 1$, $\lambda,a,b \in \K$, $a\neq 0$, $b\notin \mathbb{Z}_-$.
-We put $\g^{(1)}(N,\lambda,a,b)=(\K[X],m,\bullet)$, with:
+We put $\g^{(1)}(N,\lambda,a,b)=(\K[X],m,\bullet)$, with

 \item Let $N\geq 1$, $\lambda,\mu \in \K$, $\mu \neq 0$.
-We put $\g^{(2)}(N,\lambda,\mu)=(\K[X],m,\bullet)$, with:
+We put $\g^{(2)}(N,\lambda,\mu)=(\K[X],m,\bullet)$, with

 \item Let $N\geq 1$, $\lambda,\mu \in \K$, $\mu \neq 0$.
-We put $\g^{(3)}(N,\lambda,\mu)=(\K[X],m,\bullet)$, with:
+We put $\g^{(3)}(N,\lambda,\mu)=(\K[X],m,\bullet)$, with

 \item Let $\lambda \in \K$.
-We put $\g^{(4)}(\lambda)=(\K[X],m,\bullet)$, with:
+We put $\g^{(4)}(\lambda)=(\K[X],m,\bullet)$, with

-In particular, the preLie product of $\g^{(4)}(0)$ is zero. \end{enumerate} Moreover, if $\bullet$ is a product on $\K[X]$, such that $\g=(\K[X],m,\bullet)$ is a graded Com-PreLie algebra, Then $\g$ is one of the preceding examples. \end{theo}
+In particular, the pre-Lie product of $\g^{(4)}(0)$ is zero. \end{enumerate} Moreover, if $\bullet$ is a product on $\K[X]$, such that $\g=(\K[X],m,\bullet)$ is a graded Com-PreLie algebra, Then $\g$ is one of the preceding examples. \end{theo}

-\begin{remark} If $\lambda=\frac{a}{b}$, in $\g^{(1)}(N,\lambda,a,b)$:
+\begin{remark} If $\lambda=\dfrac{a}{b}$, in $\g^{(1)}(N,\lambda,a,b)$,

-We denote $\g^{(1)}(N,a,b)=\g^{(1)}(N,\frac{a}{b},a,b)$. \end{remark}
+We denote $\g^{(1)}(N,a,b)=\g^{(1)}\left(N,\dfrac{a}{b},a,b\right)$. \end{remark}